All Products

 Step 1: Prepare RDS MySQL test data

-On the RDS MySQL instance, create a database named order_dw_mysql and a standard account that has read and write permission on the database.
-For more information, see Create databases and accounts and Manage databases.
+1. On the RDS MySQL instance, create a database named order_dw_mysql and a standard account with read and write permissions on that database.
+See Create databases and accounts and Manage databases.

-3. In the SQL Console, enter the following commands and click Execute to create three business tables and insert data.
+3. In the SQL Console, enter the following SQL and click Execute to create three tables and insert test data.

 CREATE TABLE `orders` (